A general framework for circular local likelihood regression

 \paragraph{Human motor resonance data: normal response.}~ An example of normal data is the human motor resonance dataset obtained by \citet{Puglisi_etal2017}.
 In this experiment, subjects were requested to observe a movement of a rhythmic hand flexion-extension in front of them.
 For each angular position of the hand, the H-reflex technique was used to quantitatively measure the resonance response \citep[see][for details]{Puglisi_etal2017}.
 Our goal is to explore the relationship between the angular position of the hand (circular predictor variable) and the H-reflex amplitude (real-valued response variable).
 The dataset, which is composed of $n=70$ observations, is depicted in the left panels of Figure~\ref{fig:Data} with the estimated regression function.
 Note that the H-reflex amplitude increases when the angular position ranges from $\pi/2$ to $5\pi/4$ and decreases between $5\pi/4$ and $2\pi$.

 \paragraph{Sandhoppers data: Bernoulli response.} The sandhoppers data corresponds to an experimental study carried out by \citet{Scapinietal2002} in which the aim was to investigate how sandhoppers from two different species (\textit{Talitrus saltator} and \textit{Talorchestia brito}) behaved when released in the sand.
 Here, we focus on estimating the probability of the animals belonging to each of the two species according to the direction in which they escape, by using the estimator presented in Section~\ref{sec:estimation} in the particular case of a Bernoulli likelihood.
-The sample size is $n=1644$, where 867 animals belonged to the \textit{Talitrus saltator} specie and 777 to the \textit{Talorchestia brito} specie.
+The sample size is $n=1644$, where 867 animals belonged to the \textit{Talitrus saltator} species and 777 to the \textit{Talorchestia brito} species.